1. Introduction to SOPS

 Enter SOPS.

-The easiest way to install SOPS is via brew:
+For macOS users, the easiest way to install SOPS is via brew, the package manager for macOS:

 brew install sops

-For other OS users, refer to the official GitHub repo of SOPS.
+For other OS users, binaries and packages of the latest stable release are available at the official GitHub repo of SOPS.

 💡

-Even if you don’t want to install the extension, you can still use VSCode to edit the files: set your $EDITOR environment variable to code –wait, (in your ~/.bashrc or ~/.zshrc), and VSCode will open the file when calling sops my-file.yaml.
+If you don't want to install the extension, you can still use VSCode to edit the files by setting your EDITOR environment variable to code --wait in your ~/.bashrc or ~/.zshrc, such as: export EDITOR="code --wait", then when you run sops command to edit a file, VSCode will be used automatically.

 • When you write a file, SOPS first uses the specified encryption method of your choice to encrypt the file before saving it to the disk.
-This is done automatically with no human intervention required whatsoever.
+This is done automatically, and no human intervention is required whatsoever.
 Of course, if you open the file with another text editor other than SOPS, you can't read the content since it's encrypted.

-• When you read the encrypted file with SOPS, it first decrypts the file, opens it up, and shows it to you.
-Although this sounds like a two-step job, SOPS does it automatically, so it looks like just one single step to the end users.
+• When you read the encrypted file with SOPS, it first decrypts, opens it, and shows it to you.
+Although this sounds like a two-step job, SOPS does it automatically, so it looks like only one step to the end users.

 SOPS supports various encryption methods, like: